Advertisement

 #2 Sterilisation

 A cost that is not always covered by shelters or pet shops, sterilisation can cost about $200 to $300.
-Generally, it is generally more expensive to sterilise female cats compared to male cats.
+Generally, it is more expensive to sterilise female cats compared to male cats.

 #3 Microchipping

 Typically, kittens are microchipped by 12 weeks old.
 Hence, most shelters and breeders would have already factor in microchipping charges.
+By inserting a permanent identification chip, it allows for easy traceability in the event our cats are lost.

 The cost of microchipping a cat is about $70 and can be done at most vet clinics.
 It is a useful feature as it contains the owner’s contact information and even a brief medical history of the cat.